Example output · unedited

 1. Setup burden vs. a team of two → 9-day implementation.

 Their depth is bought with configuration, and configuration needs an owner.
 Approved counter, verbatim: "Ironclad is powerful, and you'll spend a quarter configuring it and an admin maintaining it.
 If you have that team, great.
 If you're a team of two, you'll live in setup, not in contracts."
 Our median implementation is 9 days across the last 14 deployments, against a CLM industry standard of 3 to 6 months.
-[VERIFY] Ironclad rollouts at this company size typically run a quarter or more and need a named admin. [/VERIFY]
+Their own implementation page describes a guided onboarding programme with a named customer-success contact.
+[SOURCE: ironcladapp.com/implementation · read 2026-08-09] [VERIFY:unconfirmed] How long a rollout actually takes at 200-2,000 employees.
+Their site gives no timeline. [/VERIFY]→ so do not assert it.
+Say instead: "ask them what month one looks like, and how many people on your side run it."

 2. Portal adoption vs. where redlines actually happen → embedded CLM.